 Painting; Riverdale Park in Cabbagetown by Kevin McEvenue

-Elizabeth this a response to “It Is for This.”
+This is in response to Elizabeth’s “It Is for This.”
 It is the power of her voice, the tone of the sound that is so healing to my soul.
 My body instantly awakens to her tone of voice even before the words are felt.

 I am just allowing Elizabeth’s prayer to be heard and to be felt inside of me.
 And the words that seem to awaken something deeper in me is this expression that she keeps repeating: it is for this.
 It is for this.
 It is for this.